 One phone call won’t seal the deal with B2B.
 It takes, on average, 15 touches before a deal is closed.
 These touches typically include phone calls, emails, letters, and texts.
 Phone calls are crucial in B2B sales.
 80% of successful sales require 5 phone calls, yet nearly half (44%) of salespeople give up after a single follow up.
 Don’t stand in your own way of making the sale.
 Be politely persistent.
 Ask to schedule a call if your prospect is busy or disengaged.
 Decision-makers are busy, but it doesn’t mean that you should give up.

-Increasing Your Business to Business Sales
+Increasing Your Business to Business (B2B) Sales With these Tips

 Increasing your B2B sales requires improving your cash flow to cover the expenses.
 After taking a look at your recurring costs in the form of payroll, office space, technology, and supplies, take a look at your receivables.
 Unlocking the capital in your accounts receivables or open invoices allows your business to afford hiring, opening new locations, purchasing more supplies, or developing new products.
 One way you can do this is offering your customers a discount for early payment.
 Another method of getting access to immediate working capital from your open invoices is selling your invoices to a factoring company.
 Invoice factoring advances payment on your open invoices.
 This increases your cash flow so you can afford new customers and larger orders.

 How Does Factoring Affect Your B2B Sales?